 Once the epidural is complete, you’ll feel relief right away.
 And because contractions and labor can be tiring, the epidural will help relax you enough so you can rest or get some sleep.

-Resting is important because it will prepare you for pushing and the task of delivery.
+Resting is important because it will prepare you for pushing and the work involved in your labor.